Frequently asked questions

 |

-Indigenous Land and Sea Rangers may sometimes be available to assist school education programs, depending on the specific activity requested, the location and staff availability.
+Indigenous Land and Sea Rangers may be available to assist school education programs, depending on the specific activity requested, the location and staff availability.
+Additionally, rangers can be available for fee-for-service opportunities.

-To find a ranger group near you, check the map of ranger locations and follow the links for the group’s contact details.
-Phone or email your query directly to the group.
+To find a ranger group near you, check the map of ranger locations.
+Then, contact christopher.chesher@des.qld.gov.au with your query.

-If there are no Land and Sea Ranger groups in your area, or if they are unable to assist you, check out the school programs or talks and tours offered by the Queensland Parks and Wildlife Service (QPWS) to see if there are any other options to suit your needs.
+If there are no Land and Sea Ranger groups in your area, or if they are unable to assist you, consider exploring the school programs or talks and tours offered by the Queensland Parks and Wildlife Service (QPWS) to find other options that may suit your needs.

 Indigenous Land and Sea Rangers are employed by their community organisations.
 Contact the ranger organisation for information about upcoming work opportunities, any mandatory requirements, and whether you need to register with an employment provider such as Job Find.